-Work Package 1.
-Need analysis on entrepreneurial activities for teachers and students in brief
+Part A. Need analysis on entrepreneurial activities for teachers and students

 This first work package prepares the set-up for upcoming activities.
 As preparatory activities, the partners have researched the current situation on entrepreneurial mind-set.

 The Albanian universities focused on teaching practices and existing courses in entrepreneurship; MESY on the needs for entrepreneurial education for LLL teacher training; the European Partners on good case practices that could be relevant to the Albanian context.